 Can be used to get a sense of how unsafe or worried children are feeling; allow exploration of what is making children feel unsafe, what helps them feel safer and less safe; and help children begin to differentiate between big worries and little worries.

-Can be used to help children develop skills in relaxing, and end off a group session.
+Can be used to help kids develop skills in relaxing and conclude a group session.